 |Hilton Honors Business Card||Passes can be used for guests||10 per year||$95|

-While all these credit cards offer Priority Pass membership, they aren’t necessarily the same.
-Starting Aug.
-1, 2019, Priority Pass Select memberships obtained from an American Express credit card will no longer offer credits for Priority Pass restaurants.
+But while all these credit cards offer Priority Pass membership, they aren’t necessarily the same.
+That’s because starting Aug.
+1, 2019, Priority Pass Select memberships obtained from an American Express credit card stopped offering credits for Priority Pass restaurants.

 All About Priority Pass Restaurants